pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 ### On Loomio

-* The design of Loomio has always been about ‘hearing all voices’, including people who aren’t able to be there in person, are quieter, are busy, etc.
+* The design of Loomio has always been about “hearing all voices”, including people who aren’t able to be there in person, are quieter, are busy, etc.
 * In text, every voice is more or less the same “volume” and “speed”.
 Written asynchronous communication offers a kind of leveling of the field.
 * The proposal feature is essentially a “round”, assisting groups to facilitate each individual person having their say (if they want to) on an equal basis.
 * Loomio enables multi-media (links, videos, images, diagrams, supporting evidence), which serve various communication styles.